-- To assess a cash flow break-even point, created and authenticated a complex statistical/mathematical financial model.
-Created interactive graphics that demonstrated the risks and conclusions, and allowed immediate calculation of the results with different assumptions.
+- Created and authenticated a complex statistical/mathematical financial model to assess a cash flow break-even point.
+Created interactive graphics that demonstrated risks and conclusions, and allowed for immediate calculation of results under different assumptions.

-- For a breach of contract case, collected and analyzed data to determine urinary catheter demand and estimated appropriate market shares in each end user class of the innovative product.
-Created and maintained this database and performed statistical analyses based on economic demand models for the products to estimate and forecast but-for past and future sales.
+- Collected and analyzed data to determine catheter demand for a breach of contract case.
+Estimated appropriate market shares in each end user class of the innovative product.
+Created a database and performed statistical analyses based on economic demand models for the products to estimate and forecast but-for past and future sales.

-- Regression analysis to identify the fair market value of a subject agreement based on comparable transactions between the client and other customers.
+- Identified the fair market value of a subject agreement based on comparable transactions between the client and other customers using regression analysis.
 The regression model controlled for other factors reasonably affecting the price, including location, size, and dates of each contract.

-- Analyzed sale and cost figures, and collected data on variables (diesel fuel) likely to complement products in the production of trucking services, to help estimate but-for damages using statistical regression techniques.
+- Analyzed sales and cost figures, and collected data on variables likely to complement products in the production of trucking services to estimate but-for damages using statistical regression techniques.

-- Monte-Carlo analysis of historical results to predict the range of likely outcome of a slate of unreleased feature films.
+- Used Monte-Carlo analysis of historical results to predict the range of likely outcomes of a slate of unreleased feature films.

 - Analyzed expected total contract costs using various accepted “statistical” methods used by the U.S. government and econometric extensions of these accepted methods.

-- For a breach of contract case involving sale of cosmetics in Kuwait, multiple regression analyses were performed to disaggregate the economic effects of the Gulf War from alleged breaches of contract in determining but-for sales.
+- Performed multiple regression analyses to disaggregate the economic effects of the Gulf War from alleged breaches of contract in determining but-for sales.

-- Determined whether plaintiff got the benefit of a most favored nations clause by econometrically adjusting the price schedule, including volume discounts, given to another customer.
+- Determined whether plaintiff benefited from most favored nations clause by econometrically adjusting the price schedule, including volume discounts, given to another customer.

 - In a case involving customer tracking software, the effects of alleged conduct were econometrically separated out from effects caused by general dot-com market problems.

-- In a patent infringement case involving personal computer memory configurations and protocols, analyzed but-for scenarios based on economic demand models (by specifying and estimating linear and non-linear regression models), and performed price elasticity calculations to determine past and future lost profits.
+- In a patent infringement case involving personal computer memory configurations and protocols, analyzed but-for scenarios based on economic demand models by specifying and estimating linear and non-linear regression models.
+Performed price elasticity calculations to determine past and future lost profits.

-- In valuing a patent application in a legal malpractice case, used multiple regression analyses to adjust for probability of issuance, comparable transactions, international royalty arrangements, and for prospects for US market.
+- Used multiple regression analysis to value a patent application in a legal malpractice case.
+Adjusted for probability of issuance, comparable transactions, international royalty arrangements, and for prospects for US market.

-- In a theft of trade secrets case, performed multiple regression analyses to examine customer selling patterns on a before and after basis and to determine what economic quantifiable effects (if any), the alleged secret information had on product sales of both parties.
+- In a theft of trade secrets case, performed multiple regression analyses to examine customer selling patterns on a before and after basis and to determine what economic quantifiable effects, the alleged secret information had on product sales of both parties.

-- For a major television sports network, performed multiple linear and nonlinear regression analyses to determine a predicted fair market value rate per television subscriber in each unique sports geographic zone.
+- Performed multiple linear and nonlinear regression analyses to determine a predicted fair market value rate per subscriber in each unique geographic zone.

-- In an alleged wrongful marketing case, performed a “testing population means” statistical test to test whether or not the marketing claim that a manufacturer of dentist drill parts performs faster than identified comparables.
+- In an alleged wrongful marketing case, performed a “testing population means” statistical test to verify the marketing claim that a manufacturer’s parts perform faster than identified comparables.

-- To assist counsel in class certification, estimated the economic damages under the assumption that the defendant had not engaged in the anti-competitive conduct.
+- To assist in class certification, estimated the economic damages under the assumption that the defendant had not engaged in anti-competitive conduct.
 Used comparables and applied the Lerner Index to estimate output and market-price effects of the exclusionary conduct.
 Identified the relevant product market, calculated market shares, estimated marginal cost, and assessed the likely exercise of market power.
-The results were subjected to multiple econometric sensitivity analyses with regard to assumed or estimated parameters.
+Results were subjected to multiple econometric sensitivity analyses with regard to assumed or estimated parameters.